jz393/jz393.github.io/writing/a-quiet-second-love.md

 in cycles of stories and sketches

 so, let us be Romeo and Juliet
-let us put off the ending
+let us hold off the ending
 i will take anything

 as long as